brianadams2337/containerstore-demo/.changeset/petite-bottles-bake.md

 '@scayle/storefront-application-nuxt': minor
 ---

-**\[UI\]** Updated sold out UI indicator within `SFProductPromotionGiftItems.vue` to use the `product-sold-out` color class, ensuring a consistent color usage and semantically accurate naming convention across the application.
+**\[UI\]** To improve design consistency, the 'sold out' indicator in `SFProductPromotionGiftItems.vue` now uses the shared `product-sold-out` color class, aligning its appearance with other `sold-out` indicators across the application.